 - Weeds can be used as indicators of soil conditions.

-Perhaps the most important reason weeds are in the ecosystem is the honey bee.
+A really important reason weeds are in the ecosystem are for the pollinators, especially the honey bee.
 We all know how crucial the honey bee is to life on earth – without bees we have a very serious problem.

 - Honey bees collect pollen and nectar from a variety of flowering plants, including milkweed, dandelions, clover, goldenrod and a variety of fruit trees.
 Only worker bees forage for food, consuming as much nectar from each flower as they can.
 After foraging, worker honey bees return to the hive and pass the collected nectar to another worker.
 This worker holds the nectar on her tongue until the liquid evaporates, creating honey.
 The honey is then stored in a cell within the hive.